Devlin DeFrancesco: Road to Indy

 In 2020, DeFrancesco joined Steinbrenner Racing and Andretti Autosport to compete the 2020 Indy Pro 2000 Championship.
 He scored two wins and was runner-up to Sting Ray Robb.

-The Canadian moved to Indy Lights in 2021 in a car co-entered by Steinbrenner Racing and Andretti Autosport.
+DeFrancesco moved to Indy Lights in 2021 in a car co-entered by Steinbrenner Racing and Andretti Autosport.
 With two podiums and nine top-fives, he finished sixth in the points standings.

 IndyCar

 DeFrancesco (front) competing at Indianapolis Motor Speedway in 2022.

-DeFrancesco joined the IndyCar Series for the 2022 season, driving the Number 29 car entered as Andretti Steinbrenner Autosport.
+DeFrancesco joined the IndyCar Series for the 2022 season, driving the No. 29 car entered as Andretti Steinbrenner Autosport.
 He had a best result of twelfth at Gateway and ranked 23rd in the driver's standings.
 DeFrancesco continued with the same team for the 2023 season and finished 22nd.
 DeFrancesco failed to secure a ride for the 2024 season and did not participate in any IndyCar races that season.

-DeFrancesco will return to the IndyCar series in 2025 after signing a multi-year deal to drive for Rahal Letterman Lanigan Racing.
+DeFrancesco would return to the series in 2025 after signing a multi-year deal to drive for Rahal Letterman Lanigan Racing.
+Following Mick Schumacher's signing in November 2025, DeFrancesco was out of an IndyCar ride for 2026.